mhandria/pdf-scanner/README.md

 - Upload a syllabus in PDF format and see your organized schedule!

 ## Contributers:
-Author: Michael Handria (Steven McCracken, Danny Olivera)
+Author: Michael Handria, Steven McCracken, Danny Olivera